1963 Sugar Bowl

 The 1963 Sugar Bowl featured the 3rd ranked Ole Miss Rebels, and the 6th ranked Arkansas Razorbacks.
+The New Year’s Day game was broadcast on NBC, with play-by-play commentary by Bob Wolff and color commentary by Aldo “Buff” Donelli.

 Game summary

 Ole Miss took the early 3–0 lead in the second quarter, after a 30-yard Irwin field goal.
 Arkansas answered with a 30-yard field goal from Tom McKnelly, tying the game at 3-3.
 Quarterback Glynn Griffing threw a 33-yard touchdown pass to Louis Guy, giving Ole Miss a 10–3 lead at halftime.

 In the third quarter, Razorback quarterback Billy Moore, who was eventually knocked out of the game by Ole Miss' Buck Randall, found Jesse Branch for a 5-yard touchdown pass that tied the game at 10.
 Glynn Griffin scored on a 1-yard touchdown run giving Ole Miss a 17–10 lead.
 A 22-yard Tom McKnelly field goal in the fourth quarter, pulled the Razorbacks to 17–13, but Ole Miss held on for the win.
 Glynn Griffin was named Sugar Bowl MVP.